TYPO3/tailor/README.md

 ### Delete / abandon an extension

-You can easily delete / abandon extensions with Tailor using the `ter:delete` command.
+You can delete / abandon extensions with Tailor using the `ter:delete` command.
 This either removes the extension entirely or just abandons it if the extension still has public versions.